Cloudz4201/quickforms/README.md

-# Formly - Modern Form Builder
+# QuickForms - Modern Form Builder

 A modern, user-friendly form builder application built with React and Firebase.
 Create, manage, and analyze form responses with ease.